Efficient discovery of multiple minimum action pathways using Gaussian process: Methods and Theory

-If a system propagates according to the Langevin dynamics, the dynamics of the diffusive system can be described by the OM action~\cite{machlup_fluctuations_1953}.
-The discretized formula of the OM action and its derivatives are given by,
+If a system propagates according to the Langevin dynamics, the dynamics of the diffusive system can be described by the OM action~\cite{machlup_fluctuations_1953a,machlup_fluctuations_1953b,miller2007sampling}.
+Miller III and Predescu suggested the symmetric OM action where it is numerically stable up to second order~\cite{miller2007sampling}.
+For a large system with a highly viscous bathtub, the time evolution of the system is described by

+where $\dot{\mathbf{x}}$ is time derivative of the coordinates, $\gamma$ is friction coefficient, and $\dot{\mathbf{W}}$ is time derivative of the Wiener process or Brownian motion.
+Transition probability of the distribution of system is

+where $I$ is an indicator function of configuration space.
+From the Markovian properties of diffusive dynamics, the Canonical ensemble in the form of re-weighted propagator is,